flotiq/flotiq-cli/README.md

 `flotiq import [projectName] [flotiqApiKey]`

 This command imports Content Types and Content Objects to your Flotiq account using the API key.
-Source directory must include directory with `ContentType[0-9]` folders, each of them containing ContentTypeDefinition.json file, and `contentObject[0-9].json` files.
+Source directory must include directory with `ContentType[Name]` folders, each of them containing ContentTypeDefinition.json file, and `contentObject[Name].json` files.

-The number at the end of the directory or file name defines the file import order.
-The `./images` directory in a particular starter stores images that will be imported into your Media Library.

 The command can import data output of the `flotiq export` command.